UNTCyberSecurity/untcscwebsite/ncl.md

 ### How does registration work?

-[From February 28th to March 25th registration is open](https://ncl.cyberskyline.com/events/ncl/fall/regular).
+[From Aug 27th to Sep 28th registration is open](https://ncl.cyberskyline.com/events/ncl/fall/regular).
 Sign up fee is $25.

 When it asks for Faculty/Coach please use Dr. Takabi's information: